 History and legend

-Caves are associated with Vishnukundina kings – influential dynasty ruling over a significant part of contemporary India in 420 – 620 AD.
+Caves are associated with Vishnukundina kings – an influential dynasty ruling over a significant part of contemporary India in 420 – 620 AD.
 Caves were dedicated by local governor Madhava Reddy to the Anantapadmanabha Swamy and Narasimha Swamy temples.

 First Vishnukundina kings were supporters of Buddhism and Undavalli Caves were started as Buddhist temples.
 For a while, they were used by Buddhist monks and there have been preserved some Buddhist statues up to this day.